Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Ana Borovnjak (1913); Recorded: 1972

-Clearly different, not only as regards the language but also is content, are variant from Porabje and from Prekmurje, so much so that they could represent an independent type of song The Sick Sweetheart Dies.
-The focus is mostly on the love of theme.
+Variants of songs from Porabje and Prekmurje are distinctive, not only as regards the language but also content, so much so that they could represent an independent type of song, The Sick Sweetheart Dies.
+The focus is mostly on the theme of love.
 On the contrary, central Slovene songs point out the motive of death and burial.
-But it also true of the variants from Porabje, hence also of the present example, that they are
+But it is also true of the variants from Porabje, hence also of the present example, that they are

 probably already in a curtailed form, or rather that they are on the transition from a narrative song into a lyrical one.